kirie/Toys/README.md

 # Toys

-A collection of toy problems done in Javascript
+A collection of toy problems, algorithms, data structures done in Javascript